Reducing Holiday Food Waste

 Dough balls for dinner rolls take about 1½ -2 hours to thaw and double before baking in a warm location.
 Loaves of bread may take 4-6 hours at room temperature.

-Recipes for freezer dough can be found on the Fleishmann’s website.
+Recipes for freezer dough can be found on the Fleischmann’s website.
 Some examples include: pizza dough, bread dough, and dinner rolls.
-If one is so lucky to have a copy of Fleishmann’s Bake-it-easy Yeast Book, 1972, a variety of yeast doughs developed for freezing can be found therein.
+If one is lucky enough to have a copy of Fleischmann’s Bake-it-easy Yeast Book, 1972, a variety of yeast doughs developed for freezing can be found therein.

 Fresh-baked bread is always more delicious than reheated.
-If you plan ahead, you can freeze yeast dough to save time provided you remember to pull it from the freezer in time—that’s the hardest part!
+If you plan ahead, you can freeze yeast dough to save time provided you remember to pull it from the freezer early enough—that’s the hardest part!

 References: